Did you know?

 Here are the different types of head and neck cancer:

-Oral cancer:
+Oral Cancer:

-Cancer that develops in the lips, tongue, gums, cheek and lip lining, top and bottom of the mouth, or behind the wisdom teeth.
+Cancer develops in the lips, tongue, gums, cheek and lip lining, top and bottom of the mouth, or behind the wisdom teeth.

-Oropharyngeal cancer:
+Oropharyngeal Cancer:

 Cancer of the throat's middle section (oropharynx).
 The most prevalent type of oropharyngeal cancer is tonsil cancer.

-Hypopharyngeal cancer:
+Hypopharyngeal Cancer:

 Cancer at the lower portion of the throat (hypopharynx).

-Laryngeal cancer:
+Laryngeal Cancer:

 Cancer of the voice box (larynx), which holds the vocal cords.

-Nasopharyngeal cancer:
+Nasopharyngeal Cancer:

 Cancer in the throat's upper portion (nasopharynx).